Learning Neuro-Symbolic Relational Transition Models for Bilevel Planning: Experiments

 \subsection{Experimental Setup}

-We evaluate Q1-Q4 by running eight methods on four environments.
+We evaluate Q1-Q4 by running seven methods on four environments.
 All experiments were run on Ubuntu 18.04 using 4 CPU cores of an Intel Xeon Platinum 8260 processor.

-\textbf{Environments.} In this section, we describe our four environments at a high level, with details in Appendix \ref{subsec:envdetails}.
+\textbf{Environments.} In this section, we describe our four environments.
 The environments are illustrated in \figref{fig:teaser} (bottom row).
-Each environment has three sets of tasks: training, ``easy'' test, and ``hard'' test. ``Hard'' test tasks require generalization to more objects.
-In all environments, we transition to the failure state $\fail$ whenever a geometric collision occurs. \begin{tightlist} \item \emph{Environment 1:} In ``PickPlace1D,'' a robot must pick blocks and place them into designated target regions on a table.
+Each environment has two sets of tasks: ``easy'' test and ``hard'' test. ``Hard'' test tasks require generalization to more objects.
+In all environments, we transition to a failure state in $\S_\fail$ whenever a geometric collision occurs. \begin{tightlist} \item \emph{Environment 1:} In ``PickPlace1D,'' a robot must pick blocks and place them into designated target regions on a table.
 All poses are 1D.
-Some placements are obstructed by movable objects; none of the predicates capture obstructions, leading to a lack of downward refinability. \item \emph{Environment 2:} In ``Kitchen,'' a robot waiter in 3D must pick cups, fill them with water, wine, or coffee, and serve them to customers.
-Some cups are too heavy to be lifted; the cup masses are not represented by the predicates, leading to a lack of downward refinability. \item \emph{Environment 3:} In ``Blocks,'' a robot in 3D must stack blocks on a table to make towers.
+Some placements are obstructed by movable objects; none of the predicates capture obstructions, causing a lack of downward refinability. \item \emph{Environment 2:} In ``Kitchen,'' a robot waiter in 3D must pick cups, fill them with water, wine, or coffee, and serve them to customers.
+Some cups are too heavy to be lifted; the cup masses are not represented by the predicates, causing a lack of downward refinability. \item \emph{Environment 3:} In ``Blocks,'' a robot in 3D must stack blocks on a table to make towers.
 In this environment only, the downward refinability assumption holds. \item \emph{Environment 4:} In ``Painting,'' a robot in 3D must pick, wash, dry, paint, and place widgets into a box or shelf.
 Placing into the box (resp. shelf) requires picking with a top (resp. side) grasp.
 All widgets must be painted a particular color before being placed, which first requires washing/drying if the widget starts off dirty or wet.
-The box has a lid that may obstruct placements; whether the lid will obstruct a placement is not represented symbolically, leading to a lack of downward refinability. \end{tightlist}
+The box has a lid that may obstruct placements; whether the lid will obstruct a placement is not represented symbolically, causing a lack of downward refinability. \end{tightlist}